Investing in teaching and research

 To retain our position as one of the world’s leading academic institutions and to attract the best researchers and teaching staff, we need to offer state-of-the-art facilities.

-Opened in September 2012, the £29 million Jubilee Building is home to the School of Business, Management and Economics.
+Opened in 2012, the £29 million Jubilee Building is home to the University of Sussex Business School.
 Facilities include a 500-seat lecture theatre (the largest on campus), a smaller 60-seat lecture theatre, seminar rooms, a café/social space with adjacent flexible workspace, and 120 offices.

-In the coming years, we hope to create eight new academic and research buildings providing 42,000 square metres of new teaching and research facilities on campus.
-A key part of the redevelopment will be a new space to provide a collaborative and explorative research and learning centre housing the diverse disciplines that make up the School of Life Sciences.
+In the coming years, we hope to create more new academic and research buildings providing new teaching and research facilities on campus.